nih-cfde/training-and-engagement/paper/paper.md

 # Funding

-This work was funded by the NIH Common Fund Data Ecosystem --grant info?--.
+Our training program is funded by the National Institutes of Health (1OT3OD025459-01).

 # Author Contributions